Convention on the Elimination of All Forms of Discrimination against Women (CEDAW)

 How the treaty is monitored

-The implementation of CEDAW is monitored by the Committee on the Elimination of Discrimination Against Women.
-Around every five years the Committee reviews how well each state is putting the rights included in CEDAW into practice.
+The implementation of CEDAW is monitored by the United Nations (UN) Committee on the Elimination of Discrimination Against Women.
+Around every five years, the Committee reviews how well each state is putting into practice the rights in CEDAW.
 Find out more about the previous review cycles.
+There are six stages to the treaty cycle – see CEDAW treaty cycle below for further information about each stage.

 2. UN publishes list of issues